 Dividing both sides of the equation by “-RT” gives:

 A plot of lnK° vs. is called a van’t Hoff plot.
-The graph has slope = and y-intercept = .
-If the concentrations of reactants and products are measured at various temperatures so that K° can be calculated at each temperature, both the reaction entropy change and enthalpy change can be obtained from a van’t Hoff plot.
+The graph has a slope of .
+Therefore, if the concentrations of reactants and products are measured at various temperatures so that K° can be calculated at each temperature, the reaction enthalpy change can be obtained from a van’t Hoff plot.

 Based on the equation for the van’t Hoff plot, an exothermic reaction (ΔrH° < 0) has K° decreasing with increasing temperature, and an endothermic reaction (ΔrH° > 0) has K° increasing with increasing temperature.
 This shows that the magnitude of ΔrH° will dictate how rapidly K° changes as a function of temperature.